saptarshidatta97/portfolio-blog/_posts/2024-10-26-event-driven-architecture-with-azure-functions.md

 ---
-title: "Event Driven System Design with Azure Functions"
+title: Event Driven System Design with Azure Functions
 ---

-Events are the basic building block of asyncronous processing.
-Now, when I say about asynchronopus processing, we first need to understand the difference between syncronous and asynchronous processing.
+Events serve as the fundamental building blocks for asynchronous processing.
+To understand asynchronous processing, it’s essential to first differentiate between synchronous and asynchronous approaches.

-Syncronous processing is usually the way applications communicate with each other over APIs where the client awaits the server to respons within the timeout limit.
+In synchronous processing, applications often communicate via APIs, where the client sends a request and waits for the server to respond within a specified timeout period.
+This form of processing is commonly used for real-time, immediate-response interactions.

-Asynchronous processing is the way where the communication between the client and server happens over a message broker.
-The client usually writes a message/ request on a queue, and the server listens to the queue and processes each request once at a time using FIFO principle.
+In contrast, asynchronous processing enables communication between the client and server through a message broker.
+Here, the client places a request or message into a queue, and the server listens to the queue and processes each request sequentially, following the First-In, First-Out (FIFO) principle.

-Queues are a part of the design pattern "Queue based Load Levelling".
-Queues are often used as a buffer between a task and a service it invokes to smoothen out the intermittent heavy load that can cause the task to timeout and the service to fail.
-They help to minimize the impact of peaks in demand on availability and responsiveness for both the task and the service.
+Queues are a key component of the "Queue-based Load Leveling" design pattern.
+They act as a buffer between a task and the service it invokes, helping to manage sudden surges in demand.
+By smoothing out spikes in workload, queues reduce the likelihood of task timeouts and service failures, thereby enhancing the availability and responsiveness of both the task and the service.